dallasfoley/progress-tracker-frontend/README.md

 ### Authorization

 When a user makes a request to an API route on our Java backend that requires authentication, the Java Middleware class is run before the request and checks if the user has a valid access token in the Authorization header.
 If so, we allow the request to be sent to the endpoint.
 If not, we return a 401 status code.
 When the Next.js proxy layer receives a 401 status code, it will attempt to call the /api/auth/refresh endpoint to get a new access token with the refresh token.
 If successful, the Next.js proxy layer will retry the request with the new access token, otherwise it will display an error message to the user and redirect them to the home page.

+#### The following is my attempt of concisely explain the options Next.js gives you to optimize performance, and how we choose to optimize the performance of this application:

 ## Rendering and Caching